baocongchen/Behavioral-Cloning/writeup.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains a dropout layer in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I used a dropout layer in order to reduce overfitting.
+In addition, the model was trained and validated on different data sets to ensure that the model was not overfitting.
+The model was also tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning